jcgneto/CV/README.md

 # Research areas of interest

-Ecological and evolutionary relationships between host and gut microbes.
+Ecological and evolutionary relationships between the host and gut microbes.
 Ecology and evolution of bacterial enteric pathogens.

 # Publications